BPMN-sw-evol/MSGF-hub/README.md

 4. Wait a moment while the images and containers are built and the services are launched.
 This depends on your computing power.

 5. You are done!
 After that you can interact with the MSG-Foundation systems.

-   -   MSGF-BPM-Engine works on port 9000.
+   * BPM-Engine works on port 9000.
-   -   MSGF-CreditRequest works on port 9001.
+   * CreditRequest works on port 9001.
-   -   MSGF-CentralSys works on port 9002.
+   * CentralSys works on port 9002.
-   -   MSGF-Treasury works on port 9004.
+   * Treasury works on port 9004.

+In this [Doc guide](https://docs.google.com/document/d/1DMgXXMgYQpu_NR9twUyS1QT8QMNe5Xy2/edit?usp=sharing&ouid=101566600789219917918&rtpof=true&sd=true) you can find out how to use the MSGF-hub application.